KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

 ## Timeshift (or Snapper)

 * One of the good things about using BTRFS is that you can do automatic snapshots with either Snapper or Timeshift.
 I prefer Timeshift but had trouble building it, so will try with snapper.

+    ```
+    sudo pacman -S snapper
+    ```

+* To create a config for automatic snapshots of your root system, you can do
+    ```
+     snapper -c root create-config /
+    ```

+* To create a custom snapshot:
+    ```
+    snapper -c root create --description test_snapshot
+    ```

+* All configs are available in `/etc/snapper/configs/`.
+They can be modified to adjust the snapshot frequency.

+* If you don't have a cron daemon running already, then you can use their own systemd units:

+    ```
+    systemctl enable snapper-timeline.timer
+    systemctl enable snapper-cleanup.timer
+    ```

 ## Grub Configuration